quartiq/booster/README.md

 ## Configuring MQTT

 Booster utilizes MQTT for much of the configuration, control, and telemetry functionality.
 In order to use MQTT, a broker must be run on a central machine for Booster to connect to.
+The broker must accept connections without authentication and must support MQTT version 5.

 The recommended MQTT broker to work with booster is the Mosquitto broker.
 This can be installed in Ubuntu by running: `sudo apt-get install mosquitto`.
+Note that `mosquitto` in Debian stable/buster does not yet support MQTT version 5.

 Because Booster currently works with static IP addresses, it is recommended to operate Booster on a closed, internal network.
 As such, it is likely that you may need to configure IP routing on the